Frequently Asked Questions

 The concrete is 3.5 inches thick and, in some areas, it is reinforced with steel rebars.

-Due to the design, constant delivery system and efficient operation methods, CAP’s average annual evaporation loss is approximately 4.5 percent, or 16,000 acre feet from the aqueduct and 50,000 acre feet from Lake Pleasant.
+Due to the design, constant delivery system and efficient operation methods, CAP’s average annual evaporation loss during a normal, non-shortage year is approximately 4.5 percent, or 16,000 acre feet from the aqueduct and 50,000 acre feet from Lake Pleasant.
 Seepage losses are 0.6 percent, or 9,000 acre feet per year.

 The Bureau of Reclamation (Reclamation) made studies of this possibility and found the cost to be prohibitive.
 Covering the canal would have quadrupled the $4 billion the project originally cost.